-Learn about the parts of a tree with this free printable and tree lesson ideas.
+Learn about the parts of a tree with this free printable and tree lesson ideas – a great forest school lesson for any time of year.

 Parts of a tree lesson with printable